HIP FAQ — Hopkins Ideas Platform Frequently Asked Questions

 Our goal is to improve Hillel and Hopkins by hearing more voices and meeting students’ needs.
 HIP is a prototype that we’re testing to achieve that goal.
 If it doesn’t work, we’ll adjust and implement something new!

-Apply here!
+Register here!
 You will need to provide some short answers and an idea proposal.
-Applications will be accepted starting in the fall.
+Registrations are now open!

 What if I have more questions?
 What do I do if I’m interested?